-Staff and volunteers should treat contact via social media with caution and in particular should not 'friend' children, young people and vulnerable adults who participate in our programmes.
+Representatives should treat contact via social media with caution and in particular should not 'friend' children, young people and vulnerable adults who participate in our programmes.
 Refer to our Social Media Policy.

 6.2.
-Working Online
+Working Online & Digital Content

-Virtual meetings and activities should be risk assessed to ensure that vulnerable people are protected and that all activity complies with our Digital Policy which provides specific guidance when using things such as instant messaging services, video conferencing software and virtual workspaces.
+Virtual meetings and digital activities should be risk assessed to ensure that vulnerable people are protected and that all activity complies with our Digital Policy which provides specific guidance when using things such as instant messaging services, video conferencing software and virtual workspaces.
+Everyone has the right to be protected from harmful online content under the Online Safety Act 2023.
+Digital content should be risk assessed to ensure it does not represent harm and users must have the ability to report and complain about harmful content to BCA in line with our Feedback & Complaints Policy.